dreambo/easun-smg-ii-ha-config/README.md

 # easun-smg-ii-ha-config

-Home Assistant configuration to monitor and control a EASUN SMG II inverter WIFI using elfin EW10A dongle linked to RS232 port.
+Home Assistant configuration to monitor and control a EASUN SMG II inverter wireless using elfin EW10A dongle linked to RS232 port.

 # Installation